Important Signs That Your Partner is Toxic

 They control your spending

-In addition, they may argue that money can only be spent on certain things decided by them, based on what they like or the ideas they have.
+In addition to this, they may argue that money can only be spent on certain things decided by them, based on what they like or the ideas they have.

-They control every last penny that you have in your purse.
+They control every last cent that you have in your purse.
 Or, they may want to know how much you’ve spent on every single thing you buy.

-They may say that it’s safer for you to both put your earnings into a join account, or they don’t let you spend it on things that you want.
+They may say that it’s safer for you to both put your earnings into a joint account, or they don’t let you spend it on things that you want.

 Be careful in all of these situations.
 After all, they’re easy ways to control you and destroy you as a person.